SaifSalah/saifsalah.github.io/_posts/2023-11-28-SeImpersonatePrivilege.md

 9. Spawned cmd.exe with that token

 ---
-Hit me up if you spot mistakes or have better ways to do this.
+Feel free to reach out to me if you spot any mistakes or have a better way to do this.
 Always learning.